List of largest optical telescopes in the British Isles

 The 28 in Grubb refractor's dome at Greenwich.

 The discovery of Georgium Sidus, later known as Uranus, was one of the famous astronomical discoveries made from the British Isles.

 The mirror from the 40-foot telescope, on display at the Science Museum, London.

 Former Royal Greenwich Observatory, Herstmonceux, East Sussex; this was an important site for telescopes in the latter 20th century in England.

 Closeup of lower end of a 28 in aperture telescope.

 The old Isaac Newton Telescope dome.

-List of largest optical telescopes in Ireland and the United Kingdom is a list of the largest optical telescopes in the British Isles, including in the United Kingdom and Ireland.
+This is a list of the largest optical telescopes in the British Isles, including in the United Kingdom and Ireland.

-The most famous telescopes include Herschel's reflector, with which he discovered Georgium Sidus (the planet Uranus), and the Leviathan of Parsonstown which at 1.83 m was for decades the largest aperture telescope in the world.
-In the 20th century many older telescopes are popular tourist attractions, such as at the Royal Observatory in Greenwich, London.
-There are also a number of modest instruments at universities used for various astronomical projects or education.
+Several historically important telescopes were located in this region.
+Those include William Herschel's reflecting 40-foot telescope, with which he discovered Uranus.
+The 1.83 m Leviathan of Parsonstown had the largest aperture in the world for several decades.

-The largest optical telescope in Britain was the Isaac Newton Telescope, which had a 98 inch mirror; it was located at the Royal Greenwich Observatory, Herstmonceux from 1965 to 1980, but was then relocated to Roque de los Muchachos Observatory on La Palma, Canary Islands.
+The largest optical telescope that ever operated in the British Isles was the Isaac Newton Telescope, which had a 98 inch mirror.
+It was located at the Royal Greenwich Observatory, Herstmonceux from 1965 to 1980, but was then relocated to Roque de los Muchachos Observatory on La Palma, Canary Islands.

-The list is not representative of the largest telescopes operated by the United Kingdom or Ireland, which by the 20th century were building large telescopes overseas or in the southern hemisphere for better weather or other reasons.
+The British Isles no longer hosts large optical telescopes used for research.
+By the 20th century, the UK (and to a lesser extent Ireland) was building and operating large telescopes overseas, for better weather, seeing or access to different targets.
+Many older telescopes are now tourist attractions.
+There are also modest-sized telescopes at universities and science museums, used for student education, training, or outreach purposes.